tenzir/tenzir/changelog/next/features/3927--parse-numeric-times.md

-When specifying a schema with a field typed as `time #since_epoch_unit=<unit>`, numeric values will be interpreted as offsets from the epoch.
+When specifying a schema with a field typed as `time #unit=<unit>`, numeric values will be interpreted as offsets from the epoch.